FortiGate

 A possible solution is to delete all SLAs regarding that interface so that the port would be invisible from 'diagnose sys sdwan health-check'.

-The interface in manual SD-WAN rules would be selected as active and the rule would be working without effect by SLA anymore.
+The interface in manual SD-WAN rules would be selected as active, and the rule would be working without the effect of SLA anymore.

 Special Scenario:

-In a special case in FortiOS 7.2.5 or later, the SD-WAN member interface is down and the related route is removed from the active routing table however, when checking the SD-WAN rules page the interface status still shows up/green even.
-This is a known issue that was addressed starting from 7.4.4 FortiOS and later versions.
+In a special case in v7.2.5 or later, the SD-WAN member interface is down and the related route is removed from the active routing table; however, when checking the SD-WAN rules page, the interface status still shows up/green.
+This is a known issue that was addressed starting from v7.4.4 and later.

-This issue was not addressed in FortiOS 7.2 releases.
-The issue is a GUI problem and does not affect the actual routing.
-The bug ID for this problem is 924693.
+This issue was not addressed in the v7.2 release.
+This is a cosmetic issue on the GUI and does not affect the actual routing.
+The Bug ID for the respective problem is 924693.

 Related documents: